ayushisingla/personal-website/README.md

 Heya!
-Whatsapp, so here is a demo for making a personal website https://ayushisingla.github.io/
+Whatsapp, so here is a demo of making a personal website https://ayushisingla.github.io/

 Here are some screenshots of it :-